bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Transforms

-BootstraVue icons provide several props for applying basic CSS transforms to the `<svg>`.
+BootstrapVue icons provide several props for applying basic CSS transforms to the `<svg>`.
 All transforms can be combined for added effect.
 Note that the transforms are applied to the `<svg>` content, and not the `<svg>` bounding box.